PrincetonUniversity/PsyNeuLink/branch/devel/_sources/QuickReference.txt

 * `Functions <Function>`
    A Function is the most fundamental unit of computation in PsyNeuLink.
 Every `Component` has a Function object, that wraps a callable object (usually an executable function) together with attributes for its parameters.
-   This allows parameters to be maintained from one call of a ffunction to the next, for those parameters to be subject to modulation by `ControlProjections <ControlProjection>`, and for Functions to be swapped out for one another or replaced with customized ones.
+   This allows parameters to be maintained from one call of a function to the next, for those parameters to be subject to modulation by `ControlProjections <ControlProjection>`, and for Functions to be swapped out for one another or replaced with customized ones.
 PsyNeuLink provides a library of standard Functions (e.g. for linear, non-linear, and matrix transformations, integration, and comparison), as well as a standard Application Programmers